 I am a British resident and I have a second home in Portugal.
 I want to ship a lot of furniture from my British house to my house in Portugal but now, in 2021 under the new rules, I am not sure how to do it.
 Can you help?

-From 1 January 2021 shippers will need a Baggage Certificate or a Certificate: Importation of Household Effects which allows citizens moving/returning to Portugal to have their personal household goods imported duty free, when coming from a non-EU country.
+From 1 January 2021 shippers will need a Baggage Certificate or a Certificate on Importation of Household Effects which allows citizens moving/returning to Portugal to have their personal household goods imported duty free, when coming from a non-EU country.

-In the meantime, you can gain some guidance from the website of the Portuguese Consulate in the USA on the subject
+The Portuguese Consulate in the UK is still updating their information.
+In the meantime, you can gain some more guidance from the website of the Portuguese Consulate in the USA on the subject

 I am British but I already live in Portugal.
 However, I didn’t yet update my permit – what do I need to do?